vsurya08/SurgeHabit-AI/README.md

 You define your challenge.
 The tracker keeps you honest.

-On first open, a short setup screen asks for:
+On first open, you sign in with Google, then a short setup screen asks for:

 - Your name
-- A challenge title — type it and AI instantly suggests 6 relevant habits
+- A challenge title — type it and AI instantly suggests 6 relevant habits with icons
 - A start date
-- 2–6 habits (pre-filled by AI, fully editable)
+- 2–6 habits (pre-filled by AI, fully editable — keep names to 2–3 words)

 After that, you get a full 30-day tracking dashboard with three views: